-There were no overdue balances for trade and other receivables at 31 December 2023 and 2022.
+There were no overdue balances for trade and other receivables at 31 December 2024 and 2023.

-No provisions were recognised in the 2023 and 2022 fiscal years to cover impairment losses on assets in the balances of trade and other receivables that are detailed on the asset side of the balance sheet.
+No provisions were recognised in the 2024 and 2023 fiscal years to cover impairment losses on assets in the balances of trade and other receivables that are detailed on the assets side of the balance sheet.